mietek/zug/README.md

 -   `fn` + `A`, `D`, `D` — Left, ¼ width, position 3
 -   …

-The `S` key is special, as it sets the initial window width to the full screen width:
+The `S` key is special, as it sets the initial window width to the width of the full screen:

 -   `fn` + `S`           — Centre, ½ + ½ width
 -   `fn` + `S`, `S`      — Centre, ½ + ⅓ width